 Examples

-Content: Synthetic model | DC Examples |IP Examples | | Large data set example | Field data example ||
+Content: Synthetic model | DC Examples |IP Examples | Large data set example | Field data example |Borehole examples|

 Synthetic model

 We use several synthetic examples to illustrate various aspects of DCIP2D Version 5.0.
 The emphasis of the test examples is to show the newly added features of the inversion programs.
 A synthetic conductivity model is shown in figure 15a and resultant synthetic data I shown in figure 15b.